"Feelins'? Look mate, you know who has a lot of feelings? Blokes that bludgeon their wife to death with a golf trophy. Professionals have

 - Ichi the Killer has the titular Ichi, a deadly assassin, and Kaneko, a rather unsuccessful hitman.

-- The movie 2 Days in the Valley explores the differences between hitmen and assassins.
-Dosmo is a balding, aging, overweight down on his luck hitman, while Lee Woods is a smooth, intelligent assassin.
+- The movie 2 Days in the Valley has contrasting hitmen.
+Dosmo is balding, aging, overweight, and down-on-his-luck, while Lee Woods is smooth and intelligent.
 However, Dosmo has the Jerk with a Heart of Gold thing going on, (along with a very rough code of honor) while Woods is a ruthless killer who likes to play with his victims beforehand, and will kill anyone who gets in his way.

 - Vincent from Collateral is a Wicked Cultured contract killer with a nice suit, a detailed knowledge of jazz, and military training.
 He never shows his face to his employers and always leaves a dead patsy behind to take the fall for a job.